aminamiah1/AssessmentTracker/README.md

 # Assessment management dashboard

 On the dedicated assessment management page (base url)/ps-team/assessment-management, the PS Team can easily find assessments using filters for users, types, and modules.
 They can also search by assessment or module name and view individual assessment details on separate pages.
+They can also import the bulk assessments csv through a guiding pop-up by the relevant button.
+They can also assign a setter and assignees for an assessment through a pop-up form by clicking the relevant button on the assessment tile.

 ## Module leaders